 Lecture - 3 hours.
 Prerequisite: GGG 201A or equivalent (201B and 201C are recommended).
 Human genomic organization; genetic structure of human populations; positional cloning of genes for human disease, application of linkage, association, and haplotypes for human studies; quantitative trait loci analyses; integrative genetic studies of gene expression; DNA repair mechanisms in genetic disease; mutation analyses; epigentics in human disease; human mitochondrial DNA disease; gene manipulation and gene therapy.

-GGG 220/PLS 220 - Genomics-Based Breeding in Plants and Animals (Spring quarter)
+GGG 220/PLS 220 - Genomics-Based Breeding in Plants and Animals (Fall quarter)

 Lecture—3 hours.
 Prerequisite: GGG 201B and GGG 201D or the equivalent.
 Integration of modern genomics and classical breeding provides an understanding of the individual genes controlling complex traits.
 This basic understanding of complex trait architecture can be put into practice in marker-based breeding of plants and animals.
 Introduction to complex trait dissection; QTL mapping; resequencing and SNP discovery; SNP genotyping; nucleotide diversity, population structure and linkage disequilibrium; association mapping; BLUP; estimation of molecular breeding value; genomic selection; backcross breeding.